lumeland/blog/posts/lume-1.16.0-release-notes.md

 ### Menu

-The `nav.menu()` function returns an object with the whole site structure:
+The `nav.menu()` function returns an object with the site structure, so you can build a tree menu:

 ```ts
 const tree = nav.menu();